 Thanks to this recipe, you’ll have all the bright, crunchy goodness of traditional spring rolls without all that tedious rolling.

-With tender pieces of shrimp, fresh herbs, and cold rice noodles, it’s a light and bright summer dish that comes together in a snap.
+Together, they make a light and bright summer dish that comes together in a snap.

 It’s a terrific pescatarian noodle bowl that’s incredibly filling.
 Better still, you can customize it however you like.

 Add broccoli, spinach, or carrots if you want more veggies.
 Or, if you need more protein, throw in some scrambled eggs and tofu.